Zhang Hongnian

-Zhang is one of the foremost translators of Persian Literature.
+Zhang was one of the foremost translators of Persian Literature.
 For his contributions to the introduction of Persian Literature to foreign readers, he was honored with the International Persian Literature Award in 1992, 6th Literature and Art Award in 1998 and the Outstanding Award for Chinese and Persian Culture Exchange in 2000.

 Biography

 Zhang was born in Yongqing County, Hebei in December 1931.

 Zhang graduated from Peking University in 1960, where he majored in Russian and Persian.

 In 1986, Zhang studied in Iran.

+Zhang died from heart failure at home on 2 March 2015, at the age of 83.